ChongGakNe/ProjectDemo-FrontEnd/README.md

 In the project directory, you can run:

 ### `yarn add`
-You should install 'node-sass', 'classnames', 'react-icons'.
+You should install 'node-sass', 'classnames', 'react-icons', 'react-router-dom'.

 ### `yarn start`